-The Board of each Company currently consists of five directors, four of whom are Independent Directors.
+The Board of KMF currently consists of five directors, four of whom are Independent Directors.
+The Board of KED currently consists of seven directors, four of whom are Independent Directors.
 As part of each regular Board meeting for each Company, the Independent Directors meet separately from Kayne Anderson and, as part of at least one Board meeting each year, with the Company's Chief Compliance Officer.
 The Board of each Company reviews its leadership structure periodically as part of its annual self-assessment process and believes that its structure is appropriate to enable the Board to exercise its oversight of the Company.